General meaning

 A person capable of breaking away from what secured them to avoid fading away.

 This combination describes someone who is no longer afraid of losing their bearings.
-The Scythe shows the courage to cut, even when everything seemed stable.
-The Anchor indicates a strong ability to endure over time, but also the risk of getting bogged down.
+The Scythe illustrates the courage to sever ties, even when everything seemed stable.
+The Anchor indicates a strong ability to endure over time, but also the risk of becoming bogged down.
 The Bouquet reveals a nature that thrives more in movement than in stillness.
-In the background, the Ring emphasizes an old loyalty, ultimately surpassed.
+In the background, the Ring emphasizes an old loyalty that has ultimately been surpassed.

 Profession